abhi3700/toe_contracts/README.md

 * People will face camera & get their photo uploaded into server.
 * People will give their fingerprint details.
 * people will give the digital copy of national_id.
 Correspondingly the national id no. will be scanned.
 Or manually entered in case of issue.
 This will be matched by Validators during verification process.
-* All the customer shall have national_id linked to multiple accounts creation.
+* All the customer shall have national_id linked to multiple eosio accounts creation.
 * The initial account creation by Company for a unique person shall be once either as Driver/Commuter/Validator.
 * All the different params  will pass through Blockchain in form of image_hash, fingerprint_hash, national_id_hash.
 This will ensure user privacy in public chain.
 * The validators are responsible for verifying/blacklisting registered user.
 And corresponding update the status as "verified" or "blacklisted" on-chain.
+* A user (say, validator) if wants to register as commuter, then the company won't create eosio account for that person.
+Person would be prompted to create eosio account & then signup for dApp.
+* Signup is possible only with owning eosio account.
+* This above procedure is to ensure that company creates eosio account only for those, who are first time user of dApp.
+E.g. A validator if wants to register as commuter, then in this case, it has to create an eosio account on its own.

 ### Validator
 * Validators are the member of TOE CARES, which is officially the customer care service provider built-in within the DApp.